#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't cold and frozen, consider planting your veggie, fruit, or flower seeds directly into your garden.
+If the soil is warm and pliable, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 Should I harden off my seedlings before planting them outside?